timh5011/uiuc_hep_muography_geant4_simulation/README.md

 ```
 ./sim_bc408_1
 ```
-4. After running events, hits will be stored in output.root file in build directory.
-To access these, run root output.root and open a new TBrowser
+4. After running events, hits will be stored in output.root file in build directory as well as in output_events_hist.csv.
+To access root files, run root output.root and open a new TBrowser.
 ```
 root output.root
 new TBrowser